arjunds/arjunds.github.io/course/PA2/Lecture6.md

 ## Sorting

-The main purpose of introducing ArrayLists was partially to go over a very commonly used class in Java, but also to introduce sorting.
+The main purpose of introducing ArrayLists was partially to go over a very commonly used class in Java, but also to segue into sorting.
 The idea is very basic - take a list of data (let's say integers), and sort it in ascending order.
 There's many different ways to sort data, so we'll go over a few of them, along with ways to characterize performance of these sorting algorithms.

+### Bubble Sort

+Bubble sort is the simplest sorting algorithm (but also one of the least efficient).
+It basically works in theory by looping through the list and comparing the current value and the next one.
+Whichever one is larger, you swap to ensure its on the right, effectively "bubbling" it to the right-side of the list.
+You keep doing this until the list is sorted - ie you don't have to make any swaps.
+Let's see this in an example.

+We have the list `[5, 2, 4, 6, 1]` which is clearly out of order.
+Bubble sort works by iterating through the list and simply ensuring that the largest number between a pair is on the right, stopping when we didn't swap any values.
+This is how our list would change in the first pass through it:

+<pre>[<mark>5, 2</mark>, 4, 6, 1] &rarr; [2, <b>5, 4</b>, 6, 1] &rarr; [2, 4, <b>5, 6</b>, 1] &rarr; [2, 4, 5, <b>6, 1</b>] &rarr; [2, 4, 5, 1, 6]</pre>

+Notice how since 5 and 6 don't swap, the list remains unchanged for two steps.
+Furthermore, it's only based on the current pair evaluated.
+Therefore, 1 is still in between 5 and 6.
+The algorithm would now go through the list again, making swaps as needed.
+We'll take a look at how another pass through would look like:

+`[2, 4, 5, 1, 6]` &rarr; `[2, 4, 5, 1, 6]`